JJHPhoto/weatherme/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-My weather app using a weather API.
+## 1. How to Use

+A weather app for the days when we will once again travel.
+You'll see today's weather for the city you search for along with a 5 day forecast.

-## 1. Worflow
+## 2. Worflow

 The first thing I did was do a wireframe off of the image we were given in class.
 I then went to Bulma to start getting elements to make up my page.